dreamtocode/CleanUpTbilisi/README.md

 ## Update about project

 We got third place at GDG DevFest Tbilisi Hackathon.
+For this project I wrote my first georgian palindrome.

 ## Information